We aim to deliver a curriculum that:

 Ever seeking to engage and excite our children, we have many focused enrichment weeks.
-We hold an annual Book Week, Maths Week, Aspiration Week, Arts Week, Anti-bullying Week, Science Day and French Café day.
+We hold an annual Book Week, Maths Week, Aspiration Week, Arts Week, Anti-bullying Week, Science Day, Cultural Week (PLT led) and French Café day.

-Sporting activities are important to children’s health and well-being.
+Sporting activities are important to children's health and well-being.
 We encourage daily active learning breaks linking to mindfulness activities to support healthy bodies and healthy minds.
-We have an annual Sports Day and participate in many of the borough’s inter-school PE tournaments.
+We have an annual Sports Day and participate in many of the borough's inter-school PE tournaments.
 Daily sports activities are offered both at lunchtime and after school.
 We have the Gold Sportsmark award.

 Morden children have many opportunities to showcase their performing arts skills and talents.
 The children perform in nativities in EYFS and KS1 and a carol concert for KS2.
 KS2 audition, rehearse and perform in a summer musical.
-Our Y6 children also annually sing to the elderly visitors from FISH when they deliver the annual food hampers during Harvest.
+Our Y6 children also sing to the elderly visitors from FISH when they deliver the annual food hampers during Harvest.
 Annually we participate in the Winter Wonderland celebrations in Wimbledon where our children sing and dance for the public.
-We also annually participate in singing and dancing in Sutton town centre to raise money for St Raphael’s hospice.
-We have weekly RockSteady lessons available for children where they can learn to play the electric guitar, drums or keyboard and form a band that performs a concert at the end of each half term.
-Singing assemblies are held each week and in the Autumn & Spring terms each class performs a class assembly to their parents.
-Children in Years 4 & 6 also have whole class recorder lessons.
+We also participate in singing and dancing in Sutton town centre to raise money for St Raphael’s hospice.
+We offer RockSteady lessons available for children where they can learn to play the electric guitar, drums or keyboard and form a band that performs a concert at the end of each half term.
+In the Autumn & Spring terms each class performs a class assembly to their parents.

 In Years 2-6 we teach Reading using a Whole Class Reading (WCR) approach implementing the gradual release of responsibility model (I do- we do- you do).
 High quality texts are used to enhance topics throughout the school.

 We use a mastery approach to maths from Reception to Year 6.
-Reception-Year 4 use resources from the Maths No Problem scheme and Years 5 & 6 use resources from the White Rose scheme.
-We are currently participating in a SW London Maths Hub with a Teaching for Mastery approach to maths.
+Reception-Year 4 use resources from Power Maths, White Rose and NCETM (National Centre for Excellence in the Teaching of Mathematics).
+We work closely with the SW London Maths Hub with a Teaching for Mastery approach to maths.

 RE is taught using the Merton’s agreed SACRE (Standing Advisory council of Religious Education programme.)
 Our PE curriculum is developed from the MSSP (Merton School Sports Partnership) scheme of work.
 French is taught using the French Primary Project.
 Our website provides further information on our approach to the delivery of Maths and Literacy.
 Our prospectus provides an overview of how the other subject areas are taught at Morden Primary.
 Click here to view our prospectus.

-For PSHE we are introducing the Relationships & Health Education material that becomes statutory in September 2020.
-Morden is an “early adopter” and this year will be an introduction to this curriculum.
+For PSHE we use the statutory Relationships & Health Education material.
+Morden was an early adopter school and introduced the new curriculum in 2019.
 We have a school council that is led by class council representatives who meet regularly to address and discuss ideas they have to help continually improve our school.

-Pupil Voice is essential at Morden and as such, we have introduced a PLT (Pupil Leadership Team) for September 2019.
+Pupil Voice is essential at Morden and as such, we have introduced a PLT (Pupil Leadership Team) from September 2019.
 The PLT comprises of a Head Girl and Head Boy, Deputy Head Girl and Deputy Head Boy; Y6 House Captains (who lead the 5 hummingbird teams); Y5 Sports Leaders and our School council members.
 PLT regularly meet with the Senior Leadership team to share their ideas for school improvement.